MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/cordova/index.md

 ```

 ## Handling the challenge
-The minimum requirement from the `WLChallengeHandler` protocol is to implement the `handleChallenge()` method.
+The minimum requirement from the `WLChallengeHandler` protocol is to implement the `handleChallenge()` method, that is responsible for asking the user to provide the credentials.
+The `handleChallenge` method receives the challenge as a `JSON` Object.
-`handleChallenge` receives the challenge as a JSON object.
-This is the place to put your logic code that handles the received challenge.
-for example display a form for entering username and password.

 > Learn more about the `WLChallengeHandler` protocol in the user documentation.